ritsach/email-assistant/README.md

 ## 🙏 Acknowledgments

-- Anthropic for Claude Sonnet 4
+- Google for Gemini AI and Gmail API
-- Google for Gmail API
+- Anthropic for Claude (fallback system)
-- AWS for Bedrock platform
+- AWS for Bedrock platform (previous implementation)

 ## 📞 Support